monarch-initiative/monarch-py/docs/Usage/CLI.md

     entity: The subject or object of the association
     limit: The number of associations to return
     offset: The offset of the first association to be retrieved
+    fmt: The format of the output (TSV, YAML, JSON)
+    output: The path to the output file (stdout if not specified)

 **Usage**: